jb-rpi/rpi-cluster/How to start the cluster.md

-# How to launch the cluster on Master/Worker1 and Worker2 (3 RPIs)
+# How to launch the cluster on Master with 2 workers nodes

 ## Pre-requisites:
 Master has 10.0.0.50